 No other region in Bordeaux has so high a proportion of classed-growths as St-Julien.
-Yet it is a small commune, with the smallest production of the famous four appellations of the Medoc – Pauillac, Margaux, St-Julien, and St-Estephe.
+It is a small commune, with the smallest production of the famous four appellations of the Medoc – Pauillac, Margaux, St-Julien, and St-Estephe.
 Critics typically describe the regional style as offering a transition point between Margaux and Pauillac, and there is some truth in this description.
-Situated north of the commune of Margaux, St-Julien is perhaps all things to all people; a heady combination of the striking power of Pauillac and the refined and exquisite perfume of Margaux.
-With comparatively few exceptions its decorated chateaux make excellent wine year after year, even in the challenging vintages.
+Situated north of the commune of Margaux, St-Julien is perhaps all things to all people, a heady combination of the striking power of Pauillac and the refined and exquisite perfume of Margaux.
+With comparatively few exceptions, its decorated chateaux make excellent wine year after year, even in the challenging vintages.
 This is perhaps the safest purchase of all the exalted vineyards of Bordeaux.
-Rarely does St-Julien, from the affordable wines of Talbot to the 1st Growth quality of Leoville Las Cases, ever let you down.
+Rarely does St-Julien, from Talbot’s affordable wines to the 1st Growth quality of Leoville Las Cases, ever let you down.

 Terroir and Geography

-This is also a relatively precocious region, and the grapes often ripen earlier than they do in Cussac to the south, or in Moulis to the west.
-In addition, the St-Julien vineyards often escape the hailstorms that can inflict such devastating damage in the Medoc.
+This is also a relatively precocious region, and the grapes often ripen earlier than they do in Cussac to the south or in Moulis to the west.
+Also, the St-Julien vineyards often escape the hailstorms that can inflict such devastating damage in the Medoc.

 Of course, like all Bordeaux regions, there are variations in quality and style.
 The great chateaux divide into two groups: the riverside estates epitomized by the Leoville estates around the village of St-Julien itself, and the southern group centered on the village of Beychevelle, led by noble properties Chateau Beychevelle, Branaire-Ducru, and Ducru-Beaucaillou, and reaching back inland with Chateaux Gruaud Larose and Lagrange.